soyart/notes/pages/Go context.md

-- Package `context` provides library for working *context*, a way to pass around and handle request-scoped values, including deadlines and cancellation signals in [[Go]]
+- Package `context` provides library for working with *context*.
+Context is a way to pass around and handle request-scoped values, including deadlines and cancellation signals in [[Go]]
 - The main type is the interface `context.Context`
 	- Most of the time, we just use the implementation from package `context` without knowing about underlying type
 - # context.Context
-	- > Note: we'll call `context.Context` as just `Context`
+	- > Note: sometimes we'll just call `context.Context` as `Context`
 	- `type Context interface{..}` defines some Go methods:
 	  ```go
 	  type Context interface {